Civil legal system based on Portuguese civil law; no judicial review of legislation.

 Matters related to alcohol advertising are set out in the General Law on Advertising (Law no. 9/17, of 13 March 2017).
 Alcohol advertising should respect the following requirements:

-• not suggest the existence of therapeutic properties or sedative or stimulating effects; and
+- not suggest the existence of therapeutic properties or sedative or stimulating effects;

-Further, alcohol advertising on radio and television is forbidden from 7:00 AM to 9:00 PM.
-The exhibition of alcohol advertising must necessarily include a warning as intended for the need to moderate the consumption of alcoholic beverages as well as any possible risks for the public health.
+Further, alcohol advertising in radio and television is forbidden from 7:00 AM to 9:00 PM.
+The exhibition of alcohol advertising, regardless of the advertisement support, must necessarily include a warning as intended for the need to moderate the consumption of alcoholic beverages as well as any possible risks for the public health.

 Advertising regulations are set out in the General Law on Advertising (Law no. 9/17, of 13 March 2017).
 This law provides that privacy protection should be respected in every kind of advertising, regardless of how it is communicated to the public.
 This means that any photography or expressions of person can only be used if they are pre-approved by the relevant person.

-• advertising promoted by the Ministry of Health; and
+- advertising promoted by the Ministry of Health;

-Private health entities are entitled to advertise their services while observing the above mentioned rules on prescription medical treatment and medicine and respecting the sanitary legislation in force (Law no. 5/87, of 23 February 1987, which approved the Sanitary Regulation for the Republic of Angola ).
+Private health entities are entitled to advertise their services while observing the above mentioned rules on prescription medical treatment and medicine and respecting the sanitary legislation in force (Joint Executive Decree no. 58/03, of 7 October 2003, which amended the Sanitary Regulation for the Republic of Angola).

 Tobacco